AseelHamamreh/java-fundamentals/README.md

 ## [Lab-7: Composition and Inheritance, Part 2](https://github.com/AseelHamamreh/java-fundamentals/tree/main/basiclibrary/lab5-inheritance)

-In this lab I used Interfaces to prevent reduplicate the code. several classes are added to be reviewd and one of the **Theater** class is have new methods to add and remove elements. also, it has a new properity to be reviewd.
+In this lab I used Interfaces to prevent reduplicate the code. several classes are added to be reviewd and one of the **Theater** class has new methods to add and remove elements. also, it has a new properity to be reviewd.